ivanmmarkovic/node-express-projects/project-rest-08-jwt-login-logout/Description.md

 ```
 {
   "username": "john",
-  "email": "john@example.com"
+  "email": "john@example.com",
+  "password": "john"
 }
 ```

-Request body when updating user can contain both fields or only one filed
+Request body when updating user can contain all fields or some fileds.
+If user submit new password, password will be updated.
 ```
 {
   "username": "johnupdated",